 A Stocks and Shares ISA allows you to invest, including through individual shares or an investment fund.
-Any returns your investments earn are free from CGT.
+The returns your investments earn would be free from Capital Gains Tax.
 If you want to invest to grow your wealth, a Stocks and Shares ISA may be the right option for you.